 Moment of realness: some of us don't wash our hair every day.
-Whether it's because we don't have time, want to save water, or don't have access to a shower (camping trips can really put you in touch with your natural side...), it just doesn't always happen.
+Whether it's because we don't have time, want to save water, or don't have access to a shower because we are living our best wild-woman lives out in the woods, it just doesn't always happen.

 Over the years, I tried tons of spray-in dry shampoos.
 I loved the volume they gave my hair, but all of them really irritated my sensitive skin.
 And so I started making my own with natural ingredients.